AliceFeather/cse15l-lab-reports/lab-report-1-week-2.md

 (Examples shown in the above picture)<br/>
 <br/>

-1. Use semicolon to separate commands on the same line and run multiple commands at the same time<br/>
+1. I use semicolon to separate multiple commands on the same line and run them at the same time<br/>
-2. Put command in quotes (" ") after the `ssh` command can speed up the process
+2. I put the `ls` command in quotes (" ") after the `ssh` command
     - It login to the remote server, run the command, and logout
     - The command is run directly on the server
     - For example, in the above picture, `ls` is run and output is shown
     - *Notice the server is still client after running*
-3. Use up-arrow on keyboard can use the previous commands that were run
+3. I can use the up-arrow on keyboard to run previous commands that were used
-4. Copying and pasting username also speed up the process
+4. I copied and pasted my username so I don't need to type it, which speed up the process

 **The above methods can be used in combination to speed up the process of editing the file locally, copying the file to the remote server, and running the file.**
 (Could be used to speed up other processes as well)